- The Pitfalls of a Guitar Ambition

 Most mainstream depictions of guitar players are exciting and glamorous, including the Guitar Hero video game series.

-If your child has jumped on the guitar bandwagon because of a few musical video game sessions at a friends’ house or at yours, or perhaps even because s/he endlessly watches music videos and wants to be just like those guitarists, you may want to have a frank discussion with him/her about all the hard work and time involved in being a renown guitarist before you invest in an instrument and associated equipment, and in lessons.
+If your child has jumped on the guitar bandwagon because of a few musical video game sessions at a friend's house or at yours, or perhaps even because s/he endlessly watches music videos and wants to be just like those guitarists, you may want to have a frank discussion with him/her about all the hard work and time involved in being a renowned guitarist before you invest in an instrument and associated equipment, and in a guitar course.

 If, after that frank discussion, your child is undeterred, your next move should be to involve a guitar tutor or teacher.

 Through his/her experience, a qualified teacher would know just by talking with your young one whether this is a passing fancy or something s/he is likely to stick with.
-Also, such an instructor may have ‘loaner’ guitars for students who do not yet have an instrument of their own.
+They'll establish whether a child actually understands the effort of barre chords and the pentatonic, the major scale and fingerstyle.
+Also, such an instructor may have 'loaner' guitars for students who do not yet have an instrument of their own.